 Amount Awarded: £6000

-This project aims to develop and promote a robust information literacy programme for young people through a diversified range of activity-based learning – both digital and non-digital.
-The proposed information literacy activities will promote both digital and high-quality text resources which reflect the curricular needs of the school and, most importantly, embed information-based research skills for lifelong learning.
+Looking Beyond Google aims to develop and promote a robust information literacy programme for young people through a diversified range of activity-based learning – both digital and non-digital.
+The information literacy activities promote both digital and high-quality text resources which reflect the curricular needs of the school.
+Importantly, it also l embeds information-based research skills for lifelong learning.

 Two Moons – A Festival for Young Adults Linking Literacy to Life and Work